You can avoid being "that car" stuck on the side of the road with steam pouring from under the hood.

 Your car maker's log book will recomend intervals for when to service your cooling system, It is generally suggested that you flush your radiator coolant every two years or 40,000 km’s whichever comes first.
 However, the size of your engine, local seasons, the quality of your current coolant, and the total km's driven can all have an effect on how regular you'll need to replace the coolant in your radiator.

-At Eagle Auto Care, we offer a full 65 point safety check for free as part of any minor, major or log book service on your vehicle.
+At Eagle Auto Care, we offer a full 65 Point Vehicle Inspection Report for free as part of any minor, major or log book service on your vehicle.
 This includes inspecting the level and condition of coolant in your system and the written report will tell you if we feel a radiator flush, coolant replacement or any repairs are required to maintain the safety and performance of your vehicle.

 If I don’t get a radiator flush - what happens?